Academic Career and Reward Framework

 Over the summer of 2023, an in-depth review of existing career and reward approaches for academic staff at other Higher Education Institutions was carried out to benchmark the University’s existing model.
 The findings of this analysis were mapped onto the University’s own needs to inform the initial development of a draft framework for consultation and development.
 The aim has been to ensure that the University’s framework is informed by best practice and aligned with the wider sector.

-If you would like to share comments or questions to be considered by the Steering Group working on the Academic Career & Reward Framework project, please use this Staff Contact Form, which closes at 5pm GMT on 17 May.
+If you would like to share comments or questions for consideration by the Academic Career & Reward Framework project team or Steering Group, please email academic.framework@admin.ox.ac.uk.